Mumbai is finally starting to show signs of life, five days after terrorist attacks paralyzed this city and sent shockwaves around the world.

 "The point we must remember is that we should not see this heinous act in the context of India-Pakistan relations," Haqqani said.
 "We should see it in the context of international terrorism.
 There are terrorists that have trained in all countries of the world, secretly.
 They are nonstate actors.
 I don't think that this is the time for India, or anybody in India to accuse Pakistan.
 It's time to work with Pakistan."

 Haqqani added that Indians should question their own government about whether the Mumbai attack could have been prevented.

 "Intelligence failure?
 I think people have to look closer to home for that," he said.

 The broader intelligence value of the captured suspect, a 21-year-old Pakistani man with a fourth-grade education, remains unclear, but he could bolster arguments from within India that the plot had Pakistani roots.

-India hasn't outright blamed Pakistan for what happened, but one official said the government plans to increase security along its border.
-It remains unclear what that means and so far there have been no reports that it's occurred.
+India hasn't outright blamed Pakistan for what happened, but one official said the government planned to increase security along its border.
+It remains unclear what that means, and so far there have been no reports that it's occurred.